How to Survive Christmas

-How To Survive Christmas: a Xmasochist's Guide to the darkest days of the year is a 1986 humorous book by English author Jilly Cooper, it is designed to be a handbook for the festive season.
+How to Survive Christmas: An Xmasochist's Guide to the Darkest Days of the Year is a 1986 humorous book by English author Jilly Cooper.
+It is designed to be a handbook for the festive season.
 Written whilst the author was living in the Cotswolds, Cooper stated in later writings that she was surprised her publishers accepted the manuscript.
-In 1986 the Northern Echo listed the volume as part of its critics choice list for Christmas.
-The book was reissued in 1998 and 2007, with a further edition due in November 2025.
+The Northern Echo listed the volume as part of its 1986 critics' choice list for Christmas.
+The book was reissued in 1998 and 2007, with a further edition proposed for release in November 2025.

 Synopsis

-Designed as a handbook to Christmas, this humorous and satirical account of the festive period is based on the experiences of the fictional O'Aga family: Scarlett, the mother; her husband Nőel; their children, Holly, Robin, Carol and Nicholas; the husband's mistress, Ms Stress; the family dog, Difficult Patch.
+Designed as a handbook to Christmas, this humorous and satirical account of the festive period is based on the experiences of the fictional O'Aga family: Scarlett, the mother; her husband Noel; their children, Holly, Robin, Carol and Nicholas; the husband's mistress, Ms Stress; the family dog, Difficult Patch.
 The book is divided into five sections which cover the period from October to January.
-The first section entitled 'Christmas is Coming' includes writing on who to invite for Christmas, the workplace during the festive season and nativity plays.
-The second, entitled 'Bearing Gifts We Traverse Too Far' includes content on lovesickness, adultery, step children and childlessness.
-The third, 'The Dark Night Breaks, The Glory Wakes' covers Christmas Eve, present opening, Christmas dinner and festive television.
-The fourth, 'But What Comes After ...' examines Boxing Day, thank you letters and pantomime.
-The final section 'We Make the Golden Journey to Samarkand' discusses spending Christmas abroad.
+The first section, entitled "Christmas Is Coming", includes writing on who to invite for Christmas, the workplace during the festive season and nativity plays.
+The second, entitled "Bearing Gifts We Traverse Too Far", includes content on lovesickness, adultery, step children and childlessness.
+The third, "The Dark Night Breaks, the Glory Wakes", covers Christmas Eve, present opening, Christmas dinner and festive television.
+The fourth, "But What Comes After ...", examines Boxing Day, thank you letters and pantomime.
+The final section "We Make the Golden Journey to Samarkand" discusses spending Christmas abroad.